 There has been a torrent of news, blogging, raging, and opinion-shucking going on over Brit Hume's remarks about Tiger Woods, Buddhism, and Christianity, (the best I've read so far is by The Anchoress), so I thought I'd toss my thoughts into the great vacuum of blogdom (or is it "wheel of blogging dharma"?).
-My take on the aftermath is fairly simple: Hume offended three notable groups of people:
+My take on the aftermath is fairly simple: Hume offended three notable groups of people:1) Those who claim that news is meant to be completely objective and free of any opinion whatsoever.

 2) Those who cannot fathom someone making an unapologetic public remark about their belief that Christianity is objectively true.